sgs22/sgs22/README.md

 </h1>

 <p>
-I'm an aspiring Fullstack dev, also enjoy computer engineering. \n Currently looking for work in London, UK
+I'm an aspiring Fullstack dev, also enjoy computer engineering.<br>
+Currently looking for work in London, UK <br>
 Happy to work remote and in office!
 </p>